The Sun (United Kingdom): Circulation and profitability

 The Sun dominated the circulation figures for daily newspapers in the United Kingdom from the late 1970s, at times easily outpacing its nearest rivals, the Daily Mirror and the Daily Mail.
 For a brief period in the late 1990s and early 2000s, the lead was more than one million copies per day.
 In January 2000, circulation was approximately 3.5 million per day, whilst daily circulation for those rivals was around 2.3 million.

 Sustained decline from digital disruption began in 2004, in line with print journalism as a whole, and The Sun lost more than a million copies from its daily figures in the six-year period from 2012 to 2018.
 The Suns long run at the top was finally broken in February 2018 when it was announced that the circulation of the free Metro newspaper had overtaken it for the first time.
 However, it remains the most-selling newspaper in the UK.

 In February 2020, it was revealed that daily sales of The Sun had fallen 8% to 1.38 million in the year to July, but the publication then remained the UK's biggest-selling paid-for paper.
 The Sun on Sunday sold an average of 1.16 million copies a week, 111,000 fewer than the year before.

 News Group Newspapers reported that The Sun lost £68m in 2019, with sales falling as the company continued to deal with costs arising from the phone-hacking scandal.
 In April 2020, News UK instructed Audit Bureau of Circulations that its circulation data should be kept private and would be shared only with advertising agencies in confidence.
 In May 2020, The Suns 42-year run as the top selling paper came to an end when eclipsed by the Daily Mail.

 In the year ending June 2020, the newspaper posted a pre-tax £202m loss, a significant increase from £67.8m the previous year.
 The majority of the loss, 80%, was thought to be from payments in damages from phone hacking, although revenue from sales and advertising was being affected by the COVID-19 pandemic.
 The value of the newspaper was written down by £84m, in effect to zero, with the company believing that The Sun and Sun on Sunday would not return to growth.
+It made a pre-tax loss of £53 million in the year to the end of June 2025, after an £18 million loss in 2024.
+The combined print and digital ‘reach’ of the Sun — a measure of the number of adults that actually read it — fell from 26.6 million to 22.2 million in 2025.